psf/black/docs/guides/using_black_with_other_tools.md

 ### Flake8

 [Flake8](https://pypi.org/p/flake8/) is a wrapper around multiple linters, including pycodestyle.
-As such, it has many of the same issues
+As such, it has many of the same issues.

 #### Bugbear